 However, it is disappointing that Kung Lao does not have his classic teleporting ability this time.
-This is one of the significant reasons Kung Lao is ranked lower on this Mortal Kombat 1 tier list.
-Also, most players can pick and play with Kung Lao easily.
+This is one of the significant reasons Kung Lao is ranked lower.

 Baraka also receives a revised story in this version of the Mortal Kombat timeline.
 As a result, Baraka is a good guy in this version, helping our heroes to stop Shang Tsung’s evil plot.
-He still has all his basic fighting moves and wields long blades on his arms.
+I did find this revised role for Baraka a step in the right direction.

-Moreover, Baraka may not be the first choice for most players as he is strictly a close-ranged character.
-However, he is still incredibly effective and quick in a fight.
+Baraka may not be the first choice for most players as he is strictly a close-ranged character.
+However, he is still considered incredibly effective and one of the quickest in a fight.
 Your opponent won’t see his powerful blades coming; it will be too late before they react.

 B – Tier Fighters

-Kitana is the younger sister of Mileena and a fierce fighter in Mortal Kombat 1.
-She still is the quickest fighter on the field and will be behind the opponent before they even react.
-Moreover, her ranged attacks are significant for stunning enemies and can always be followed by a powerful kick from the air.
+Kitana is the younger sister of Mileena and a fierce fighter.
+Her ranged attacks are significant for stunning enemies and can always be followed by a powerful kick from the air.

-Havik is mainly on the wrong side of things in any timeline of Mortal Kombat.
+Havik is often on the wrong side of things in any timeline of Mortal Kombat.
 His frightening appearance makes him an imposing fighter with a few surprise moves.
-Moreover, Havik has a few mighty moves, such as his grapple hook, similar to Scorpion.
+Moreover, Havik has a few mighty activities, such as his grapple hook, similar to Scorpion.

 The General also received a significant story update in this series chapter.
-However, he is still an imposing figure on any battlefield.
-General Shao towers over any opponent Mortal Kombat has to offer, and his large, trusty axe is still as hard-hitting as ever.
+Even though he is not the Shao Kahn we have all loved to fear, he is still an imposing figure on any battlefield.

-Therefore, this makes Shao great for close-range fights, as his axe can come in from any angle.
+I was often frustrated by the lack of any significant ranged attack.
+Apart from that, General Shao is still great for close-range fights, as his axe can come in from any angle.

 Sindel has been chiefly a protagonist in the Mortal Kombat series.
 However, this timeline wipes the slate clean and shows Sindel as one of the good guys.
 Sindel comes with a variety of unique ranged and stun attacks.
-Moreover, she can levitate on the battlefield, which may make her a hard target to hit.
+Her levitating move is slightly gimmicky and does not help during fights against experienced players.

-However, most of her special attacks are designed to keep the Kameo system in mind.
+Most of her special attacks are designed to keep the Kameo system in mind.
 One of her moves allows you to reduce the Kameo recovery time, while the other only works if the opponent’s Kameo player is on the screen.
-This does make her incredibly useful, but only in certain situations.
+Again, this does make her incredibly useful, but only if you master the Kameo System.

 Rain is another incredibly versatile character in this roster.
 He has some fantastic abilities that all hinder the opponent’s movement in the arena.
 Moreover, his portals allow players to teleport between different battlefield areas.

-However, this is also what makes Rain a complicated fighter to master.
+This is also what makes Rain a complicated fighter to master.
 Not only are his abilities complicated, but they are not designed to do damage but open up the opponent for further attacks.
-This makes him a unique fighter and can often catch your opponent by surprise.

 C – Tier Fighters

 This is where we come to the bottom of the barrel.
-These characters are not in any way terrible, but they do lack variety in combat, and they may not hit as hard.
+These characters are not in any way terrible, but they do lack variety in combat.
 The characters have a basic move set that brings no significant surprises to a fight.
 Moreover, some of these characters have some abilities that can put the player at a slight disadvantage.

-Nitara is part of the vampire species in Mortal Kombat, and Megan Fox plays this rendition of her character.
+Nitara is part of the vampire species in Mortal Kombat.
 This winged character can fly during combat, which may be the only redeeming quality.
 Her special moves need to be unlocked using the power Dark Sacrifice.

-Tanya is another returning character to the Mortal Kombat 1 roster.
+Tanya is another returning character to the roster.
 This fighter has plenty of moves and different tools in her arsenal.
 However, this makes her incredibly complex to learn as most of her moves require another action to execute.

 This will keep you primarily occupied in learning her special moves and combining a valid combo.
 Her attacks are pretty basic, and her special moves require a significant learning curve.
 Therefore, if you want to pick up a tricky character that pays off late, Tanya should be your choice.

-Therefore, what makes a character great is how good their special moves are and how easy it is to master them.
+I think what makes a character great is how good their special moves are and how easy it is to master them.
 You must create impressive combos to win most fights, which requires you to learn a character.
-However, it is still important to remember that some people may like a character that others won’t, and it is all about how comfortable you feel playing with a fighter.
+However, I do understand that some people may like a character that others won’t, and it is all about how comfortable you feel playing with a fighter.